Chymyst/chymyst-core/docs/chymyst-core.md

 # Debugging the flow of reactions

 It is sometimes not easy to make sure that the reactions are correctly designed.
-The library offers some debugging facilities:
+`Chymyst` offers some debugging facilities:

-- each molecule and each thread pool is named, and macros will assign these names automatically
+- all molecules, thread pools, and reaction threads are named, and macros will assign these names automatically
-- the user can log the current contents of a reaction site using `logSoup()`
+- the user can log the current contents of a reaction site by using `logSoup()`
-- the user can trace the operation of a reaction site using a verbose event reporter
+- the user can trace the operation of a reaction site by using event reporters
+- the user can orchestrate asynchronous unit tests by waiting for specific events (molecule consumed, molecule emitted, reaction decided for molecule)

+## Printing the list of present molecules

+Calling `c.logSoup()` on a molecule emitter `c` will return a `String` with a description of all molecules present at the reaction site to which `c` is bound.

+Note that reaction sites may contain molecules whose emitters are not visible to the user.
+It is important to guarantee that the user does not have access to those emitters.
+Since `logSoup()` returns a `String`, it will not contain any emitter values (but may reveal the names of the emitters that the user has no access to).

 Currently, `logSoup()` is allowed only outside reactions; it will return an empty string if used on a reaction thread.
 User code should not use `logSoup()` to implement the logic of the concurrent application.